herlianal12/2_Plantago_scaffolding/README.md

 Running snakemake pipeline for quality checking and trimming

 The pipeline is written in Snakemake workflow management.
-Information about rules in snakemake can be obtained in this website https://snakemake.readthedocs.io/en/stable/.
+Information about rules in snakemake can be obtained on this website https://snakemake.readthedocs.io/en/stable/.
 Snakefile templates and other files required for running snakemake in High Performance Computer (HPC) can be downloaded from https://github.com/UofABioinformaticsHub/snakemake_template.

-All softwares or modules to execute this Snakefile are listed in envs/HiC.yaml
+All tools or modules to execute this Snakefile are listed in envs/HiC.yaml

 ```
 snakemake --profile profiles/slurm --use-singularity --use-conda --snakefile Snakefile_HiC --dry-run